Skip to main content

 Higher body mass may require different dosing adjustments.

-How Metabolic Health Influences Retatrutide Response
+How Metabolic Health Affects Retatrutide Results

 Insulin resistance or slower metabolism may influence how quickly dosing increases.

-Medical Conditions That Can Affect Retatrutide Dosing
+Medical Conditions That May Affect Retatrutide Dosing

 Diabetes, thyroid disorders, or cardiovascular factors may affect treatment planning.